Malaysia files criminal charges against Goldman Sachs

 Thomas said $2.7 billion was stolen from three bond sales organized by subsidiaries of Goldman Sachs.
 The investment bank, he said, received $600 million in fees for organizing the bond deals, which was several times higher than industry norms.

-Leissner and Ng conspired with Najib associate Jho Low, a key architect of the fraud, to bribe Malaysian government officials to use Goldman Sachs as the arranger of the bond deals, according to Thomas.
+Leissner and Ng conspired with Najib associate Low Taek Jho, a key architect of the entire 1MDB fraud, to bribe Malaysian government officials to use Goldman Sachs as the arranger of the bond deals, according to Thomas.
 They and Goldman Sachs knew that the money would be stolen, he said.

 “Having held themselves out as the pre-eminent global adviser/arranger for bonds, the highest standards are expected of Goldman Sachs,” the attorney general’s statement said.
 “They have fallen far short of any standard.
 In consequence, they have to be held accountable.”